- We advise you to exercise normal safety precautions in Albania.

 You are required to pay an additional fee to have a lost or stolen passport replaced.
 In some cases, the Government may also restrict the length of validity or type of replacement passports.

-Driving in Albania can be hazardous due to aggressive drivers, poorly maintained roads and vehicles, and inadequate road lighting.
+Driving in Albania can be hazardous due to an often aggressive local driving style, poorly maintained secondary roads, and inadequate road lighting often affected by power outages.
 During winter months, mountain roads are icy and slippery and snow chains should be used as appropriate.
 For further advice, see our road travel page.

 Reliable travel options within Albania are limited.
 Safety standards on public transport can be poor.